-Any MaaS scheme in the SEStran region would need to capable of meeting the differing needs of both urban and rural areas which must be considered when planning the ecosystem.
+Any MaaS scheme in the SEStran region would need to be capable of meeting the differing needs of both urban and rural areas which must be considered when planning the ecosystem.
 The geographical scale at which a MaaS scheme operates also needs to be considered as artificial boundaries could be created which limits its effectiveness.
 On this basis, a regional scheme may be most effective.
 In urban areas, MaaS will predominantly provide a more comprehensive sustainable mobility package that provides an attractive alternative to the private car leading to a reduced need for ownership and usage.

-In our rural areas, MaaS needs to ensure that people are provided with effective and affordable links to essential services particularly for those that do not own a car.
-Rural residents with lower levels of independence are likely to be the users who have the greatest potential to benefit from MaaS as shown in Figure 11.1.
-Within this group, planned journeys, where the person knows in advance where they want to go, are likely to be those with the greatest opportunity to be delivered by new transport methods through MaaS.
+In our rural areas, MaaS needs to ensure that people are provided with effective and affordable links to essential services particularly for those that do not own a car, or who would prefer not to use a car.
+Rural residents with lower levels of independence are likely to be the users who have the greatest potential to benefit from MaaS as shown in Figure 12.1.5 Within this group, planned journeys, where the person knows in advance where they want to go, are likely to be those with the greatest opportunity to be delivered by new transport methods through MaaS.
 Here, users typically have more notice to consider their journey method ahead of time.
 They also have a greater degree of flexibility over their journey compared to commuting or spontaneous trips.
 In rural areas, MaaS providers and transport operators should be seeking to increase convenience, decrease cost or ideally do both in order to help create a desirable proposition for passengers.